 Wave ‘Hi’ to Wave Hill

 $ The Bronx Wave Hill is one of NYC’s most beautiful parks.
 Hop the Metro North to Riverdale or take the 1 train to the end of the line and catch the free shuttle to discover rolling hills, wildflowers, waterlilies, and dramatic views of the Palisades.
-Guided tours, concerts, and year-round art and nature programming makes Wave Hill enticing any time, but it’s particularly lovely during the spring.
+Guided tours, concerts, and year-round art and nature programming makes Wave Hill enticing any time, but it’s particularly lovely during the summer.
 It may be somewhat off-the-beaten-path, but trust us: it’s worth it.

 $-$$ Manhattan, Queens, Brooklyn NYC has more world cuisine than you’ll find anywhere else in the country.
 Drop the burger, throw that hotdog into the river, and sample some of our best.
 Dig into Japanese chicken-skin skewers at Yakitori Taisho.
 Eschew utensils for tasty injera flatbread at Ethiopian Awash.
 Bite into flaky Balkan pies await at Ukus.
 Let your mouth water over Dominican pork Pernil at Puerto Viejo.
 Delight in West Indian spices at Melting Pot Cuisine.
 Or graze the globe outdoors on a Saturday evening at the Queens Night Market.

 $$-$$$ Citywide That stuff you’ve been eating at the mall food court -- that’s not pizza.
 If you want to taste why, learn some history, and traverse a neighborhood, a guided tour through the landscape of New York’s (second) most iconic food is a charming way to learn what all the fuss is about -- and why it’s 100% warranted.
 For public tours, you can either hoof it or take a bus.
 Private tours are also available by request.